I grew up extremely frustrated with my curly hair.

 3. Do oil your scalp and use a gentle shampoo (preferably sulphate free).

-4. Do condition your hair generously from mid length to ends.
+4. Do apply conditioner on your hair generously from mid length to ends.
+And I mean GENEROUSLY!

 5. Do finger-detangle & use a wide-toothed comb after conditioning.